 Leiden University Career Zone

-What kind of chooser am I?
+What kind of decision maker am I?
 Everyone has their own way of making certain choices.

 I choose sensibly and logically

-As a logical-rational chooser the emphasis lies on logical arguments when making a decision.
-You have to plan your choice well, collect arguments and see what seems most logical.
+For logical-rational decision makers, the emphasis lies on logical arguments when taking a decision.
+They plan their choice well, collect arguments and recognise what seems most logical.

-Decisions can become impersonal, as if it were a simple calculation and you no longer have any feeling for what you are choosing.
-There is also the danger of endlessly gathering information and continuing to weigh things up.
+Decisions can become impersonal, as if it were a simple calculation and you no longer have any feeling for what you are deciding on.
+There is also the danger of endlessly gathering information and comparing options.

 Make more room for emotional arguments and subjective experiences of what you like or want, whether this is sensible or not.